martincostello/github-automation/README.md

-To manually resolve the conflicts, you can checkout this repository locally and run the following commands to interatively rebase the branch using Rebaser and Visual Studio Code.
+To manually resolve the conflicts, you can checkout this repository locally and run the following commands to interatively rebase the branch using the [Rebaser][rebaser-cli] .NET tool and Visual Studio Code.

 ```powershell
 # First checkout the repository you wish to rebase locally, and then checkout